LinaDongXMU/XLPFE/README.md

-# XLPFE
-XLPFE: a Simple and Effective Machine Learning Scoring Function for Protein-ligand Scoring and Ranking
+# XLPFE: a Simple and Effective Machine Learning Scoring Function for Protein-ligand Scoring and Ranking

 ---------------------------------------------------------------------------------------------------------------------------------------------
 See requrements.txt first.